Statutory Employee – IRS Defines The Term Well

 One of the best examples of a statutory employee under Workers Comp is an employee who is hired to do the same work that the company employees regularly do may be considered a statutory employee.
 There was a famous Missouri Supreme Court decision that spells out a four-prong test to see if an employee is a statutory employee or not.
 The case was Bass v.
 National Super Markets, Inc.

 The four-prong test is centered on the activities of the possible statutory employee in question:

 - On a regular and frequent schedule

-- Contemplated in the agreement between the independent contractor and the statutory employer to be repeated over a relatively short span of time
+- Contemplated in the agreement between the independent contractor and the statutory employer to be repeated over a relatively short period

 I know that was not exciting reading.
 However, it may keep a company from being sued under an unlimited liability policy versus under Workers Comp as the sole remedy.